Changing Buffer Contents

 position specified by its argument,

 The bprintf( ) function also inserts a string, but it takes a format string plus other arguments and builds the string to insert using the rules in Printf-style Format Strings.
-The buffer_printf( ) functions similarly, except that it takes the name of the buffer into which to insert the string.
+The buffer_printf( ) function operates similarly, except that it takes the name of the buffer into which to insert the string.
 It creates the buffer if necessary.
 Similarly, buf_printf( ) takes a buffer number, and inserts the formatted string into that buffer.
 All of the primitives described in this paragraph return the number of characters they inserted into the buffer.